bitfieldaudio/meta-otto/README.md

 # meta-otto
-Yocto distribution layer for OTTO synthesizer
+This is the Yocto BSP layer for OTTO - The Open Source GrooveBox.

+otto-project.github.io